nchaulet/node-geocoder/README.md

 * `google` : GoogleGeocoder.
 Supports address geocoding and reverse geocoding.
 Use `options.clientId`and `options.apiKey`(privateKey) for business licence.
 You can also use `options.language` and `options.region` to specify language and region, respectively.
 Note that 'https' is required when using an apiKey
 * `here` : HereGeocoder.
 Supports address geocoding and reverse geocoding.
 You must specify `options.appId` and `options.appCode` with your license keys.
 You can also use `options.language`, `options.politicalView` ([read about political views here](https://developer.here.com/rest-apis/documentation/geocoder/topics/political-views.html)), `options.country`, and `options.state`.
+* `here with suggestions`: HereGeocoderWithSuggestions.
+The here geocoder with suggestions to a given search term.
 * `freegeoip` : FreegeoipGeocoder.
 Supports IP geocoding
 * `datasciencetoolkit` : DataScienceToolkitGeocoder.
 Supports IPv4 geocoding and address geocoding.
 Use `options.host` to specify a local instance
 * `openstreetmap` : OpenStreetMapGeocoder.
 Supports address geocoding and reverse geocoding.
 You can use `options.language` and `options.email` to specify a language and a contact email address.